MizaGBF/GBFBLK/readme.md

 ### Disclaimer
 Use or modify it at your own risk.

+### Know issue
+Blocking the sidebar has the side effect to change the position of pop-ups and such.
+There is no solution to this issue, beside getting used to this new behavior.

 ### Usage
 Download this repo (Code button > Download ZIP) and unzip the archive somewhere.
 In a Chromium browser: Extension menu > enable Dev mode > load unpacked > select the folder containing those files.